-The fireplace glass may become sooty even when using dry wood with a moisture content of 15%-20%.
-Regular cleaning with dry paper is usually sufficient to keep it clean.
-If the soot has been on the glass for a long time, dip the damp paper into the soft, none abrasive ashes and wipe clean.
-Ash and water will remove the soot.
+The fireplace glass may become sooty even when using dry wood with a moisture content of 15 - 20%.
+Regular cleaning with damp paper is usually sufficient to keep it clean.
+If the soot has been on the glass for a long time dip the damp paper into the ashes and wipe clean.
+Ashes and water will remove the soot.
 This is the only cleaning method we recommend.
-Detergents and special soot removes/ fireplace glass cleaner are available from supermarkets, DIY shops and local stove dealer, we do not recommend these.
+Detergents and special soot removes/fireplace glass cleaner are available from supermarkets, DIY shops and local stove dealer, we do not recommend these.
 Never use cleaning agents that contain abrasives or that have a corrosive effect on printed or painted glass.
 These may damage the glass/paintwork.
-Do not use cleaning products containing sodium hydroxide because of their corrosive effect on sealing strips.
+Never use cleaning agents that contain sodium hydroxide.
+These have a corrosive effect on sealing strips.